lodash/lodash/README.md

 Underscore's [documentation](http://documentcloud.github.com/underscore/) may also be used.

 For a list of upcoming features, check out our [roadmap](https://github.com/bestiejs/lodash/wiki/Roadmap).

+## So What's The Secret?

+Lo-Dash's performance is gained by avoiding native methods, instead opting for simplified non-ES5 compliant methods optimized for common usage, and by leveraging function compilation to reduce the number of overall function calls.

+## What else?

+Lo-Dash comes with AMD loader support baked in, chainable `_.each`, and will [soon address](https://github.com/bestiejs/lodash/wiki/Roadmap) cross-browser object iteration issues.

 ## Installation and usage